 Key areas of enforcement officers' work

-Enforcement officers' work involves enforcing compliance requirements and they can issue fixed penalties for failure to comply with these requirements in respect of:
+Enforcement officers' work involves enforcing compliance rules and they can issue fixed penalties if you fail to meet rules for:

-- vehicle weights - to ensure that vehicles comply with legal weight limits
+- vehicle weights - to make sure that your vehicle meets legal weight limits

-- vehicle roadworthiness - to ensure they comply with Construction & Use requirements
+- vehicle roadworthiness - to make sure your vehicle meets Construction and Use rules

-They also have the authority to issue fixed penalties for a range of other offences in relation to goods and passenger vehicle operator licensing.
-Vehicle prohibitions, driver’s CPC, driver’s records, taxi offences and the enforcement of vehicle excise duty are a few to mention.
-Every vehicle registered in Northern Ireland (NI) must be taxed if used or kept on a public road.
+They also have the power to issue fixed penalties for a range of other offences.
+These include (but are not limited to) offences about goods and passenger vehicle operator licensing, driver’s Certificate of Professional Competence (CPC), driver licensing , taxi offences and the enforcement of vehicle excise duty.

 Other areas of their work include: